joric/paste_to_ue/README.md

 ### Installation

-Download repository as a zip file, install it as blender plugin.
+Download repository from the [releases](../releases) section, install it as blender plugin.

 ### Usage